xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-create-test-case.md

 This tutorial demonstrates how to create a WebUI test case with Katalon Studio using **Record** and **Playback**.

-Go through the scenario "Sign in the web page to purchase a tank top" to get familiar with these features.
+Go through the scenario "Sign in the shopping page to purchase a tank top" to get familiar with these features.
 The basic steps are:

 1. Create a new project to store recorded actions.
 2. Interact with the web page.